 AWS Redshift is based on PostgreSQL 8.0 where AWS added powerful scaling and made it available in cloud.
-You can either have your own dedicated cluster in Keboola Connection, or “bring your own cluster” (comming soon).
+Transformations run on your own dedicated cluster in Keboola Connection.

 Redshift in KBC does not support functions or stored procedures.

 If you want to migrate a transformation from MySQL to Redshift, use this hint sheet.